simulation-tree/unmanaged/README.md

 > It's the program's responsibility, and choice for when and how allocations are disposed.

 ### Memory alignment
-Allocations are not aligned by default, which can be toggled by enabling the `#ALIGNED` flag.
+Allocations are not aligned by default, this can be toggled with the `#ALIGNED` flag.

 ### Contributing and direction
-This library is developed to provide the building blocks that a `System` namespace might, but only through unmanaged code.
-To minimize runtime cost and to expose more efficiency that was always there.
+This library is developed to provide the building blocks that a `System` namespace might, but exclusively through unmanaged code.
+In order to minimize runtime cost and to expose more efficiency that was always there with C#.
 Commonly putting the author in a position where they need to excerise more control, because _with great power comes great responsibility_.

 Contributions that fit this are welcome.